bhaaskara/Linux/Linux_Commands.md

 Add a user without login access | `sudo useradd <uname> -s /sbin/nologin` Switch user<br />Swich to root user | `su <username>` <br /> `su` or `su bash` Delete an user | `sudo userdel <username>`
+Modify an User |`sudo usermod`
+Change an user account password expiration | `sudo chage`

+`It is also important to note that, as opposed to other Linux flavors, the user that is created when Ubuntu is first installed has superuser privileges out-of-the-box.`

 # Groups